mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLCERT_BLOB.md

 Pass a pointer to a curl_blob structure, which contains information (pointer and size) about a memory block with binary data of the certificate used to connect to the HTTPS proxy.
-The format must be "P12" on Secure Transport or Schannel.
+The format must be "P12" on Schannel.
 The format must be "P12" or "PEM" on OpenSSL.
 The string "P12" or "PEM" must be specified with CURLOPT_PROXY_SSLCERTTYPE(3).

 If the blob is initialized with the flags member of struct curl_blob set to CURL_BLOB_COPY, the application does not have to keep the buffer around after